Friday, February 28, 2020

 Wednesday, February 12, 2020

-Weekend re-cap: wine, firepit, bluebonnets, and beer
+Weekend re-cap: wine, firepit, bluebonnets

 Even though the skies were grey, it was pleasant to sit out in their yard listening to live music while wrapped in a Mexican blanket.
 We took some cheese and crackers with us and chatted with the musician while he was on break.
 He's a young guy who we've seen many times before and is very talented!